12-plus-1/story/story0.md

-it was the best time, it was the worst time.
+It is the best communist utopia in human being's history.